duydaica11/phongthuy/app/public/wp-content/plugins/wcboost-variation-swatches/readme.txt

 1. Manage attribute swatches in each variable product

 == Changelog ==

+= 1.0.16 =
+* Improve compatibility with themes and other plugins.
+* Fix issues with disabled swatches.
+* Ensured compatibility with WordPress 6.5

 = 1.0.15 =
 * Tweak the CSS for swatches to improve the accessibility.